jucasoliveira/crypto-ratings/README.md

 If it is a crypto coin:

 1. The number of whales holding the wallet;
-2. The contract limits of transaction, a.k.a anti bot;
+2. The contract limits of transaction and or a risk management system, a.k.a anti bot;
 3. the potential differences between the volatility of the coin price both in short term and long-term ;
 4. the interests, including the risk/reward expectations, of relevant stakeholders on liquidity pools.
 These stakeholders may include some or all of the following: